-- Schools can utilize cafeterias if students can sit in a staggered arrangement to avoid "across-the-table" seating, with 6 feet physical distance between students. - If 6 feet physical distance cannot be maintained due to space limitations schools should use classrooms for lunch. - o If evidence exists that indicates improvements in COVID-19 cases, transmission, deaths, hospitalizations, etc., schools may consult with the Chester County Health Department about transitioning to in-person with less than 6 feet of physical distance (3 feet as a minimum). - Use individually plated meals/box lunches and avoid buffet style or self-serve meals. - Staff avoid face-to-face seating while eating. - Staff and students avoid sharing of food and utensils. - Compliance with Chester County Rules and Regulations, Chapter 300, is required as well as additional COVID-19 guidelines provided by Chester County Health Department.
+- Schools can utilize cafeterias if students can sit in a staggered arrangement to avoid "across-the-table" seating, with 6 feet physical distance to the greatest extent possible. - o If 6 feet physical distance cannot be maintained due to space limitations schools should: - use classrooms and outdoor space for lunch, - · use of barriers between students such as plexiglass, - · dismissing students from the cafeteria as soon as they are done eating, - · enhanced monitoring to ensure masks are being worn when not eating, - See COVID Testing section. - Use individually plated meals/box lunches and avoid buffet style or self-serve meals. - Staff avoid face-to-face seating while eating. - Staff and students avoid sharing of food and utensils. - Compliance with Chester County Rules and Regulations, Chapter 300, is required as well as additional COVID-19 guidelines provided by Chester County Health Department.